How was the last edition of Present Perfect festival and what are your future plans?

 Has St. Petersburg’s nightlife changed since the appearance of Roots United?

 Oh yes, it did.
 We started in a club for 200 people, where great artist from Detroit would barely gather a small crowd.
 But then financial crisis happened, and St. Petersburg flourished in terms of club culture.
 During the past three years, we have been witnessing a renaissance of club culture in almost all major cities, though.
 Last year we’ve organized two big events in the regions (Yekaterinburg and Nizhniy Novgorod).
 Those events combined different facets of contemporary art: music, art, technology, and urbanism.
 It was quite a success in both cities, there is demand for this kind of projects.

 Renaissance during the crisis?

 What is your role in Roots United?
-Tell us about your responsibilities.

-Do you write music?
+Do you make your own music?